opendocsg/opendoc-sensor-data-exchange/FAQs/FAQs.md

 **SDX** stands for **Sensors Data Exchange**, a centralized sensor data exchange platform for the Whole-of-Government (WOG).
 It is part of the Strategic National Project under Smart Nation Solutions Platform (SNSP).

-**SDX** enables government agencies and individuals to:
+**SDX** enables government agencies to:

 - Publish and subscribe real-time sensor data using a self-service portal both government intranet and government commercial cloud.

-- Share unclassified (potentially up to restricted) sensor data with government sector organisations and individuals.
+- Share unclassified (potentially up to restricted) sensor data with government sector organisations.

+## What is MQTT?

+Message Queue Telemetry Transport (MQTT), is a publish-subscribe-based messaging protocol based on ISO standard ISO/IEC PRF 20922.
+It works over TCP/IP.
+It is designed to be light weight for small, low power, and low bandwidth device communication.
+MQTT is the most common protocol used in Internet Of Things (IOT).

 ## Why is my MQTT connection disconnecting?